 The proposed TALF has six filtering modes.

-The first filtering mode is an uni-filtering mode, which uses the integerized MV0 from the reference picture 0 to locate the filter inputs.
+The first filtering mode is an uni-filtering mode, which uses the rounded MV0 from the reference picture 0 to locate the filter inputs.
 The positions with no existing MV0 will be skipped in TALF’s first mode when the current CTB uses TALF.

-The second filtering mode is an uni-filtering mode, which uses the integerized MV1 from the reference picture 1 to locate the filter inputs.
+The second filtering mode is an uni-filtering mode, which uses the rounded MV1 from the reference picture 1 to locate the filter inputs.
 The positions with no existing MV1 will be skipped in TALF’s second mode when the current CTB uses TALF.

-The third filtering mode is a bi-filtering mode, which uses the integerized MV0 from the reference picture 0 and MV1 from the reference picture 1 to locate the filter inputs.
+The third filtering mode is a bi-filtering mode, which uses the rounded MV0 and MV1 from the reference picture 0 and1 to locate the filter inputs.
 The positions with no existing MV0 and MV1 will be skipped in TALF’s third mode when the current CTB uses TALF.

 The forth filtering mode is an uni-filtering mode, it uses the collocated reconstructed samples in the closest reference picture as the filter inputs.